openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 OpenShift meet industry standard expectations with respect to limiting potentially disruptive change outside well planned time windows.

-It could be argued that rigorous and time sensitive management of OpenShift cluster API resources could prevent unplanned material changes, but Change Management / Maintenance Schedules introduce higher level, platform native, and more intuitive guard rails.
+It could be argued that rigorous and time sensitive management of OpenShift API resources (e.g. ClusterVersion, MachineConfigPool, HostedCluster, NodePool, etc.) could prevent unplanned material changes, but Change Management / Maintenance Schedules introduce higher level, platform native, and more intuitive guard rails.
 For example, consider the common pattern of a gitops configured OpenShift cluster.
 If a user wants to introduce a change to a MachineConfig, it is simple to merge a change to the